AkankshaDwivedi/fit-tracker/README.md

 # Fit Tracker Application

-Fit Tracker API is a web service that interacts with a fit tracker device, retrieves user data (steps, heart rate, MET, height, weight), stores it in a database, and provides endpoints to access and export the data.
+Fit Tracker API is a web service implemented using FastAPI that interacts with a fit tracker device, retrieves user data (steps, heart rate, MET, height, weight), stores it in a database, and provides endpoints to access and export the data.
 The service is created using token-based authentication, WebSocket communication for real-time data.